Sweden to America - Norwegian America Line - 1915

 Front Cover, 1915 Brochure from the Norwegian America Line, Prepared for Swedish Immigrants Coming to America in the Third Class.
 GGA Image ID # 122e36f13f

-1915 brochure produced by the Norwegian America Line to promote Immigrant traffic from Sweden to America in the Third Class.
-Many interior and exterior photographs along with illustrations make this a superb booklet that is very useful for genealogy research.
+This 1915 brochure, produced by the Norwegian America Line, promoted Immigrant traffic from Sweden to America in the Third Class.
+Many interior and exterior photographs and illustrations make this a superb booklet that is very useful for genealogy research.

 SWEDEN AMERICA WITH